IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/18_Using_Ignite_UI_NuGet_Packages.md

 Infragistics %%ProductName%% controls are available to explore as a NuGet package and this is the easiest and the fastest way to install the Infragistics files and assemblies required for your project.
 There are two approaches to start using the NuGet packages.
 We suggest you to set up and use our private NuGet feed hosted on  [https://packages.infragistics.com/nuget/licensed](https://packages.infragistics.com/nuget/licensed) which will keep you up to date with all the NuGet packages Infragistics provide.
 Using this approach you will be able to get the latest version of the packages each time you create a new project or restore the packages of an existing one.
-The alternative approach to the %%ProductName%% NuGet packages is to install them locally by running the NuGet installer.
-The installer will automatically create a local feed named “Infragistics (Local)”, which will display all the %%ProductName%% NuGet packages that are available.
-During the installation if you leave the product key field empty, the installer will install the trial version of the packages.
-Have in mind that if you choose this way of working with the %%ProductName%% NuGet packages you will have to install a later version of the packages manually if you want to update the assemblies you use to the latest version available.

 ## <a id="privateFeedInstallation"></a> Installing %%ProductName%% packages from the online private feed